theprogmatheus/Solary-Economy/README.md

-# Solary-Economy (Bukkit) 1.8.8
+# Solary-Economy (Bukkit) 1.8
-A simple and lightweight money plugin for your Bukkit server.
+A simple and lightweight money plugin for your Minecraft Bukkit server.